 Incentives

-Charles Schwab: Satisfaction guarantee and $0-fee trades at Charles Schwab.
+Charles Schwab: Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.

 Add-on Services

-Fractional Shares: Webull customers can buy and sell cryptocurrencies and securities in whole dollars.
-Schwab offers fractional-share trading only in the 500 stocks that compose the S&P Index.
+Fractional Shares: Webull lets you buy and sell cryptocurrencies and stocks in dollar amounts.
+Schwab offers fractional trading only for the 500 stocks in the S&P Index.

-Fully-Paid Stock Lending: Both firms offer the ability to earn extra income by loaning out shares of securities.
+Fully-Paid Stock Lending: Both firms allow you to earn extra income by loaning out your shares.

-Extended-hours Trading: Schwab and Webull both offer pre-market and after-hour trading in select securities.
-Cryptocurrencies at Webull trade almost 24/7, while futures at Schwab trade 24/6.
+Extended-hours Trading: Schwab and Webull both offer pre-market and after-hours trading for some securities.
+Webull offers almost 24/7 crypto trading, while Schwab offers futures trading 24/6.

-Individual Retirement Accounts: Although both firms have IRAs, Schwab has more IRA types.
-These include Custodial and Inherited IRAs.
+Individual Retirement Accounts: Both brokers have IRAs, but Schwab offers more types, including Custodial and Inherited IRAs.

 Winner: Schwab